jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

         development.
 Purely dental malocclusions can be treated at any stage of life.</span></p>\n"
     - question: How long does a treatment of this type last?
       answer: "<p>It also depends on the case, but as a general rule the time varies between 18 and 24 months.
-In those patients with severe abnormalities, the duration may be longer by virtue of the degree of skeletal and dental involvement.</span></p>\n"
+In those patients with severe abnormalities the duration may be longer by virtue of the degree of skeletal and dental involvement.</span></p>\n"
     - question: Is it always necessary to extract permanent teeth?
       answer: "<p>Of course not!
 This is determined based on the dento-maxillary discrepancy